paqira/pyderive/README.md

 assert hash(m) == 3289857268557676066
 ```

-`derive-pysp` provides derive macros of
+`pyderive` provides derive macros of
 Python special methods and a class attribute.

 It requires to enable `multiple-pymethods` feature of pyo3 because this derives multiple `#[pymethods]`.